You’ll love this collection of the best free crochet hat patterns. These easy beanie and hat patterns are perfect for beginner crocheters.

 I’ve been a knitter since I was 15 years old, which means that basically since the dawn of time I’ve made yarn items with two needles.

-But there’s something so awesome about 1) holding one needle in one hand instead of two in two and 2) being able to work up a pattern so quickly.
+But there’s something so awesome about 1) holding one needle in one hand instead of two; and 2) being able to work up a pattern so quickly.

 I love knitting, but it’s not always easy to find patterns that are fast, especially when it comes to hats.
 I find a lot of small gauge (stitch) patterns as well as ones that use round or double pointed needles.
 While this isn’t a problem for me given my years of experience, it’s not always the easiest for everyone.